-Minimum passing grade for all courses is a cumulative 80% / B-.
+The minimum passing grade for all courses is a cumulative 80% / B-.
 Students and preceptors are encouraged to work together until the student masters the information.

-Grades are not recorded until both the student and preceptor submit end of trimester evaluations.
+Grades are not recorded until both the student and preceptor submit end of trimester evaluations and in the case of a general education course supervision, if required, is completed.